 There are so many lovely old towns near Taplow, and Marlow is one of our favourites.
 It’s in a beautiful location between the Thames and the wooded Chiltern Hills, with wonderful waterside walks and attractive shopping streets.
 It’s also a great place for a bite to eat, with a choice of renowned pubs and restaurants.

-It only takes around 20 minutes to drive from Taplow to Marlow – and here are a few things to do in Marlow Buckinghamshire.
+It only takes around 20 minutes to drive from Taplow to Marlow – and here are a few of the best things to do in Marlow Buckinghamshire.

 Eat And Drink

 One of the most popular things to do in Marlow is enjoying great food.
 It has become a foodie destination, with three Tom Kerridge pubs serving the best British food.
 There’s wonderful choice of cosy inns, elegant Georgian establishments and inviting riverside pubs, or pick up a pork pie from The Butcher’s Tap.
 The Two Brewers is an iconic watering hole in St Peter’s Street, where Jerome K Jerome settled himself to pen part of Three Men in a Boat.

 Stroll By The River

 Marlow is a lovely place for a riverside walk (not least because of its waterside inns!).
 You can pick up the Thames Path at Marlow.
 This is a 184-mile route that starts in the Cotswolds and finishes in the centre of London.
 One of our favourite stretches of the Thames Path is the 8.7 mile stretch that takes you from Marlow to Henley-on-Thames.
 It passes through the pretty village of Hurley and beautiful Hambleton Lock.
 You can get a bus back to Marlow from Henley, which takes about half an hour.
 There are plenty of great walks in Marlow to enjoy.